-Improvements to Experimental Design & Quality
+Improvements to Experimental Design and Quality

 How to Measure Inequality in Small-Group Discussion